 lead to errors, particularly in written language, similar to those that native

 speakers often make – eg comma splices and dangling participles.
+If the L is working towards an exam which

 involves a written component, or needs to write for other purposes (eg